Contact Kathlyn's Professional Dog Training Services (760) 822-7174 service dog certification services professional dog trainer

 95% of what makes a dog a candidate for being a service dog is disposition and connection with their person and all the rest just flows so beautifully!
 Disposition means that the dog is great with all dogs, all situation, weird things in the world, all babies and small children, and all people.
 Having a strong connection with their person and only their person is key.
 You have these two things, and the task training and public access training is super easy.

 The Fair Housing Act is really the only reason this term (ESA) came about for people who had mental instabilities while at home.
 However, the ADA doesn't recognize nor covers an ESA.
 This is why ESA dogs are not permitted on airlines or out in public like a service dog because their primary use is in the home only.
 A psychiatric service dog (PSA) might as well be labeled a guide dog because they disrupt their person from dissociative moments and guide them to safety.
-A (PSA) is also for PTSD, Autism, schizophrenia, depression and much more.
+A (PSA) is for PTSD, Autism, schizophrenia, depression and much more.

 Service Dog Owners need to follow ADA guidelines as and any additional state and local laws.
 You must also follow the PUBLIC HEALTH RULES as well pertaining to dogs in gym, pools, etc.